riakala/ICS4U-Final-Summative/README.md

 # ICS4U-Final-Summative

-we are fixing this broken zelda game from mr.P
+we are fixing this broken zelda game from mr. P

 Things we want to add:
 - Title screen